-You do not want to offer any raw, hard foods before the one-year mark.
-You want to avoid carrot sticks and apple slices at this time.
-You want to ensure all vegetables and fruits are soft ensure to where they mash together when you apply just a little bit of pressure.
+You do not want to offer any raw, hard foods like carrot sticks and apple slices before the one-year mark.
+Make sure all vegetables and fruits are soft enough to mash together when you apply just a little bit of pressure.
 You can offer a wedge of avocado after a certain point because it is easier for your kid to handle.

-There are plenty of foods you want to avoid with your newborn.
-For example, you should avoid giving your baby cow’s milk in the first year because it does not contain the essential nutrients your baby will need.
-It does not contain any iron, which your baby will absolutely need in the first year.
+Unless recommended by a pediatrician, you should avoid giving your baby cow’s milk in the first year because it does not contain the essential nutrients your baby will need.
 You also want to avoid honey because the spores contained within can result in infant botulism.
-You also want to avoid any foods that could be a choking hazard.
-In general, do not give your baby any of the following in the first year.
+And, obviously, you want to avoid any foods that could be a choking hazard.

 - Globs of nut butter

 - Hard candy

 - Hot dogs